 - *Due to limited choice of accommodation units at Plitvice, in case of unavailability in high season the overnight will be organized in closest nearby accommodation.

-- Tour departures are guaranteed for 2+ persons.
+- Tour departures are guaranteed for 1 person.

 - Tour organizer reserves the right to change the itinerary of the tour due to unexpected slow-moving traffic at international borders.
 These changes will not affect the basic itinerary.

-- Tour passengers’ responsibility is to get acquainted with visa requirements of all the countries they are travelling to or transit.
+- It is the responsibility of the passengers to get acquainted with visa requirements of all the countries they are travelling to or will be in transit

 - General Travel Conditions issued on January 25, 2019 by “Tour Operator doo” and reconciled with YUTA standards are valid for this program.